guardrails/guardrails/README.txt

 	4. Go to RawApps/yourApp/config.
 Copy the template "config.gr" from the root of the GuardRails package and place them here.
 You will want to edit these for each application individually.
    	5. To test your setup, in the root of the GuardRails package, execute the "run.sh" shell script, passing in the name of the folder containing your application in the RawApps directory:
 	        ~$ ./run.sh yourApp
+	6. The GuardRails-modified version of your application can now be found in the ProdApps folder.
+	    Run rake db:schema:load in your new application.
+This will reset the database, adding the additional fields needed for taint tracking.
+Note that once an application is passed through GuardRails, migrations should not be run on the "ProdApp" version as this will replace the modified schema file.

    *** Refer to the USING_GAURDRAILS.txt file for more details on using features of GuardRails

-GEM MODIFICATIONS:
+GEM MODIFICATIONS (Improved explanation coming soon, this portion can be avoided for now):
 ------------------
 	Because string interpolation is only controlled by native Ruby code, it can potentially drop taint information.
 For this reason, any cases of interpolation must be removed